 Buyers should include the date when proposals are due and any other relevant dates (e.g. interviews, inspections) prior to the contract award.

 Buyers should include the date by which they must receive the tires.

 Evaluate major factors to mitigate risk

 Suppliers in the automobile and light truck tire market face a moderate level of supply chain risk.
-Changes in the price of rubber present considerable risk for tire manufacturers.
-Because the vast majority of natural rubber is produced in a small region of Southeast Asia, unfavorable weather or agricultural diseases...
+Changes in the price of rubber present a considerable risk for tire manufacturers.
+Because the vast majority of natural rubber is produced in a small region of Southeast Asia, unfavorable weather or agricultural...
 Subscribe to learn more.